 What are the other forms of businesses?

 There are many types, but the one that most family child care / daycare / preschool providers consider is an LLC.
 It’s common to consider an LLC because a provider wants to protect themselves from any lawsuits.
-From what we’ve found, the best way to protect yourself is to have a good insurance policy, which Wonderschool provides all Directors on our platform.
+From what we’ve found, the best way to protect yourself is to have a good insurance policy.
+Members of Wonderschool can use our preferred broker to help you find an affordable policy.

 Why shouldn’t I create an LLC?